-An organization of Florida member cities dedicated to helping local goveof Cities:
+An organization of Florida member cities dedicated to helping local governments become more innovative, effective and responsive.

-rnments become more innovative, effective and responsive.
+Money provided by the state or federal government for local governments Grant:

-Grant: Money provided by the state or federal government for local government projects.
+projects.
 Grants are often designated for specific uses or projects.

 Growth strategies: Planning for future population growth, resource use and development.